Fulbright University Vietnam

-Fulbright University Vietnam (FUV) is a private nonprofit university currently located at the Crescent Plaza in Phú Mỹ Hưng, the new headquarters will be at the Saigon Hi-Tech Park in near future, after the new campus is done in 2026, both in Hồ Chí Minh City, Vietnam.
-It is one of Vietnam's first private, nonprofit institutions of higher education.
-The FUV concept emerged from discussions convened by the Vietnam Program at the Harvard Kennedy School aimed at planning the next stage in the development of the Fulbright Economics Teaching Program (FETP), a center of public policy research and teaching in Hồ Chí Minh City.

-Since 2014, the university's development has been coordinated by the Trust for University Innovation in Vietnam (TUIV), a nonprofit corporation based in the Boston area.
-TUIV and the Harvard Vietnam Program are recipients of several grants from the Bureau of Educational and Cultural Affairs of the United States Department of State.
+Fulbright University Vietnam (FUV; Đại học Fulbright Việt Nam) is a private, nonprofit liberal arts university in Ho Chi Minh City, Vietnam.
+It is one of Vietnam's first private, nonprofit institutions of higher education, offering undergraduate and graduate programs rooted in the American liberal arts tradition.
+Since 2014, the university's development has been coordinated by the Trust for University Innovation in Vietnam (TUIV), a nonprofit corporation based in Boston, Massachusetts.
+The FUV and TUIV are recipients of several grants from the Bureau of Educational and Cultural Affairs of the United States Department of State.

 History

-A license to establish the Fulbright University Vietnam was presented to the Board of the Trust for University Innovation by Nguyễn Phú Trọng in 2015.
+The concept of an American-style liberal arts college in Vietnam emerged from discussions convened by the Vietnam Program at the Harvard Kennedy School, aimed at planning the next stage in the development of the Fulbright Economics Teaching Program (FETP), a center of public policy research and teaching in Ho Chi Minh City that had operated since 1994.

 The campaign for licensing and funding was spearheaded by Thomas Vallely of the Ash Center for Democratic Governance and Innovation at the Harvard Kennedy School.
-Vallely said the university will “will embody American values including academic freedom, autonomy, meritocracy, and transparency.”.

-Although Fulbright University Vietnam is a private university, it has benefited from the support of the governments of both Vietnam and the United States.
-In the United States, Fulbright University Vietnam, and its antecedent, the Fulbright Economics Teaching Program, has benefited from strong bilateral support in Congress.
-Of particular note is the role played by John Kerry.
-While in the Senate, Kerry and his fellow Vietnam veteran John McCain were strong supporters of education exchange with Vietnam.
-As Secretary of State, Kerry was an early advocate for the FUV initiative.

 In 2013, FUV was cited in a joint statement by President Trương Tấn Sang and President Barack Obama during President Sang's visit to the United States.
-In June 2014, Prime Minister Nguyễn Tấn Dũng approved the establishment of FUV.
-In December 2014, the United States Congress approved $20 million to fund the development of FUV on the condition that the university be independent, not-for-profit, and on par with the quality of American universities.
+In June 2014, Prime Minister Nguyễn Tấn Dũng approved the establishment of FUV, and in December 2014, the United States Congress appropriated $20 million to fund the university's development, on the condition that it remain independent, not-for-profit, and on par with the quality of American universities.

+A license to establish FUV was presented to the Board of the TUIV by Nguyễn Phú Trọng in 2015.
 The government of Vietnam officially licensed FUV on May 16, 2016.
-Later that month, the launch of Fulbright University Vietnam was officially announced in a speech by President Barack Obama in Hanoi.
-Two days later in Ho Chi Minh City, at a ceremony witnessed by Secretary of State John Kerry, Fulbright University Vietnam was awarded its establishment license.
+Later that month, U.S. President Barack Obama announced the inauguration of Fulbright University Vietnam in a speech in Hanoi.
+Two days later in Ho Chi Minh City, at a ceremony witnessed by Secretary of State John Kerry, FUV was formally awarded its establishment license.

+While in the Senate, Kerry and fellow Vietnam veteran John McCain had been strong advocates of education exchange with Vietnam, and as Secretary of State, Kerry was an early champion of the FUV initiative.

+Campus

+Phú Mỹ Hưng campus

+FUV's current campus is located at the Ground Floor and 2nd Floor of Crescent Plaza in Phú Mỹ Hưng, Tân Mỹ (District 7), Ho Chi Minh City.
+The ground floor houses the Fulbright School of Public Policy and Management, while the upper floor serves as the temporary headquarters and main campus pending completion of the permanent site.
+The campus was relocated from its previous address on Võ Thị Sáu Street in District 3, the former home of the FETP, which has since become Campus V of the University of Economics Ho Chi Minh City.